 Again, because you’re doing a side hustle on your own time, you’ll want to make it worth your while.
 Research the going rate for your product or service in your area and price accordingly.
 You may want to charge a bit less when you’re just starting out, then increase prices as you gain a following of repeat customers.

 Find Something with Flexibility

 Overloading yourself with dates and deadlines can quickly cause burnout.
-If your primary job is deadline-driven, choose a side hustle with more flexibility.
+If your primary job is deadline-driven, choose something with more flexibility.
 You’ll be more likely to stick with it if it doesn’t significantly increase your stress level.